mikebell/mikebell.io/content/posts/2024-10-22-notes-on-17th-to-22nd-of-october.md

 ## Thanks

-Huge thanks to Han, Mum (stop worrying), Dad (yes I know you've had this, let me have my spotlight), Dave, Paula, Jim, Mark, Beth, Chris, Jess, Jane, Mark, Gem and Steve.
+Huge thanks to Han, Mum (stop worrying), Dad (yes I know you've had this, let me have my spotlight), James, Dave, Paula, Jim, Mark, Beth, Chris, Jess, Jane, Mark, Gem and Steve.
 Your messages/calls/support has got me through the past 3 days more than I can ever properly explain.
 If I've forgotten anyone else then I'm sorry I'm running on about 4 hours sleep.